Funding and Awards

 The Rhodes Scholarships are considered the oldest and most prestigious international scholarships for outstanding scholars from any academic field of study.
 Rhodes Scholarships are tenable for postgraduate students or a second bachelor's degree at Oxford University, for two years with the possible extension of a third year.
 Queen's students wishing to apply for the Rhodes Scholarship must receive an institutional endorsement.
 The internal application period for 2015 Scholarships is now closed.

 Are you a student with a great idea or project that can help you learn and work in service to the community?
-The Student Initiative Fund seeks to help students and student organizations fund projects that provide educational opportunities.
+The Division of Student Affairs' Student Initiative Fund seeks to help students and student organizations fund projects that provide educational opportunities.

 Are you a leader of a sanctioned student club, team or group that is looking for a way to establish or enhance its culture, cohesion and environment through team building activities that are positive, motivating and safe?